hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 We have known `BlogService` works when we mocked the dependencies.

-Now we can write a test to check if it works against a real database.
+Now we write a test to check if it works against a real database.

 	@RunWith(SpringJUnit4ClassRunner.class)
 	@ContextConfiguration(classes = {AppConfig.class, DataSourceConfig.class, DataJpaConfig.class, JpaConfig.class})